o1-labs/rfcs/0005-snarkyjs-ecdsa-sha.md

 ## Summary

-Foreign cryptography primitives such as ECDSA and SHA3 are widely used outside of Mina.
+Cryptographic primitives such as ECDSA and SHA3 are widely used outside of Mina.
 For example, Ethereum uses ECDSA over secp256k1 for signatures - in order to "communicate" with the outside world and other blockchains, SnarkyJS (and, therefore Mina) needs to support these primitives as well.
 This RFC describes how we will leverage the custom gates implemented by the crypto team and expose them to SnarkyJS, making them accessible to smart contract developers.

 ## Motivation